ektgit/snap-shader-240p/README.md

 # snap-shader-240p

 For Raspberry Pi with built-in composite out to a CRT TV.
-(This may work with the RetroTINK as well, offering the same benefits).
+(This may work with the RetroTINK as well, offering the same benefit of not having to tune every game system).

 Ensures games on CRT will look as good as on original hardware.
 Makes games crisp vertically, and not shimmer horizontally.